-- SEND students greater awareness from staff that changes in mood, behaviour may results from abuse and not necessarily from disability/condition. - CME (Children Missing Education) is a vital warning sign for safeguarding issues e.g. CSE, CCE, forced marriage. - Child Criminal Exploitation (country lines) this is the exploiting of children in criminal activities e.g. drug trafficking. - Domestic Abuse risk to a child's welfare from domestic abuse incidents.
-Children can also be victims of domestic abuse. - Child on child Abuse can include bullying (including cyber-bullying), secual violence, physical harm etc. - Sexual Violence and Sexual Harassment awareness that sexual violence and sexual harassment can occur between children.
+- Each year staff are made aware of specific changes to KCSiE guidance, in previous years this has included: SEND students greater awareness from staff that changes in mood, behaviour may results from abuse and not necessarily from disability/condition. - CME (Children Missing Education) is a vital warning sign for safeguarding issues e.g. CSE, CCE, forced marriage. - Child Criminal Exploitation (country lines) this is the exploiting of children in criminal activities e.g. drug trafficking. - Domestic Abuse risk to a child's welfare from domestic abuse incidents.
+Children can also be victims of domestic abuse. - Child on child Abuse can include bullying (including cyber-bullying), secual violence, physical harm etc.

+- Sexual Violence and Sexual Harassment awareness that sexual violence and sexual harassment can occur between children.
 Particular risk for SEND and LGBT children.
 Importance of not normalising behaviour as "banter" or "part of growing up." - Homelessness increased risk to a child's welfare with regard to homelessness. - Upskirting involved taking a picture under a person's clothing without them knowing to obtain sexual gratification or cause the victim humiliation, distress or alarm.
-This is now a criminal offence.

-Mental Health - all staff should be aware that all mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+This is now a criminal offence. - Mental Health all staff should be aware that all mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.